david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 python3 /opt/intel/openvino/deployment_tools/tools/extension_generator/extgen.py new --mo-tf-ext --mo-op --ie-cpu-ext --ie-gpu-ext --output_dir=$CLWS/cl_cosh
 ```

-The Model Extension Generator will start in interactive mode and prompt the user with questions about the custom layer to be generated.
+The Model Extension Generator will start in interactive mode and prompt us with questions about the custom layer to be generated.
 Use the text between the []'s to answer each of the Model Extension Generator questions as follows:

 ```
 Enter layer name: